Pai Thailand Cookies Policy

 When you use our website, you may also be sent third party cookies.

-Our advertisers and service providers may send you cookies.
+Our advertisers and service providers, such as for example Google Analytics an Google Adsense, may send you cookies.
 They may use the information they obtain from your use of their cookies:

 - to track your browser across multiple websites